Unstructured-IO/unstructured/README.md

 You can run this [Colab notebook](https://colab.research.google.com/drive/1U8VCjY2-x8c6y5TYMbSFtQGlQVFHCVIW) to run the examples below.

 The following examples show how to get started with the `unstructured` library.
 You can parse over a dozen document types with one line of code!
-<br></br>
-See our [documentation page](https://unstructured-io.github.io/unstructured) for a full description of the features in the library.

 ### Document Parsing